rchain/www/README.md

 - Commit your changes as outlined in [Committing your work](#Commtting-your-work)
 - Push to the branch (git push origin feature/fooBar)
 - Create a new Pull Request
-- select a Reviewer
+- Select a Reviewer

-*Note: All pull request must be reviewed before merge to master branch*
+*Note: All pull request must be reviewed before merging to master branch*

 ## Releasing your changes to Production
 www is a [CI/CD](https://cloud.google.com/kubernetes-engine/continuous-deployment/) project.